 With modern types of phishing, attackers are not after the typical target of the traditional phishing days such as financial transfers.
 Now, the target is system credentials and administrator credentials if possible.
 These are far more valuable as they can lead to even greater types of compromise and the stealing of data.

 As posted by Forbes, in 2017, a very sophisticated phishing attack was carried out on Gmail users.
 End users received an email that appeared legitimate, leading them to a Google web page.
 On this page, they were prompted to grant permissions to a seemingly harmless third-party application, which, unbeknownst to them, was actually malicious.
 After the permissions were granted, the attackers were able to read the contacts, emails, location, and even access files of the compromised users.

 Pubic cloud authentication mechanisms for third-party integrations are designed to be user-friendly, easy, and painless to grant access to resources by end-users.
-However, if end users carelessly grant permissions to third-party applications without really scrutinizing the access being requested, this can lead to major security implications for organizations hosting resources in public cloud Software-as-a-Service solutions such as G Suite and Office 365 can be severe.
+However, if end users carelessly grant permissions to third-party applications without really scrutinizing the access being requested, this can lead to major security implications for organizations hosting resources in public cloud Software-as-a-Service solutions such as Google Workspace and Office 365 can be severe.
 This careless behavior can result in significant security implications that need to be considered.